SichangHe/JSphere/eval_trick.md

 - [x] `break`, `continue` and `yield` statements may not be able to reach the correct outer scopes inside `eval`.

-    We do rewrite with `eval` in loops or generators until we hit a function or class boundary.
+    We do not rewrite with `eval` in loops or generators until we hit a function or class boundary.

 - [x] Variables created in `eval` do not leak out unless they are declared with `var` in non-strict mode.